awhileback/awhileback.github.io/_posts/2021-10-25-media-distribution-with-django-nginx-and-wagtail.md

 So for a user to have this section of the subscription profile page rendered to them, they have to be logged in, have a `stripe_subscription` and that subscription must have an `active` status.
 Otherwise, the whole `Premium Content Links` section of the subscription profile page will not be rendered, and thus a user without a paid subscription can never get Django to show them a `premium_token` link.

-All that's left here, then, is how to make a token.
+All that's left here then, is how to make a token.
 That's easy.
-The same `PasswordResetTokenGenerator` class that checks tokens also makes tokens.
+As you saw in the Django shell example above in which I manually created a base64 encoded email and a user token, the same `PasswordResetTokenGenerator` class that checks tokens also makes tokens.

 ```python
 myapp/views.py